GeyserMC/GeyserWiki/_includes/setup/instructions/geyser/provider/proxy.md

         clone-remote-port: false
     ```
     The vital part is the port.
 This is the port that Bedrock players will use to connect to your server.
-    Follow the instructions in the blue box - change the port, and if necessary, `clone-remote-port` & `address`.
+    Follow the instructions in the provider selector - change the port, and if necessary, `clone-remote-port` & `address`.
     If `clone-remote-port` is enabled, the bedrock port will be overwritten with the Java port! <br>
     **Important**: Other services/plugins that rely on ports with UDP, such as Voice Chats or Query, cannot share the port with Geyser.